As soon as the pharmacy gates opened up, a line had already formed at Pick Up. My heart starts to beat faster, and my anxiety slowly builds up.

 You’ve heard the saying.
 “Give a man a fish, and you feed him for a day.
 Teach a man how to fish, and you feed him for a lifetime.”

-What gets me up out of bed every day is this opportunity to teach someone not only how to fish, but also to get them excited about teaching others what they learned.
+What gets me up out of bed every day is this opportunity to teach someone not only how to fish, but also to help others level up and get excited about teaching others what they learned.

 Giving my technicians something that will enable them to change their own lives forever.